 G-4.3 Place a piece of compatible bond breaker tape to cover 25 mm of the top surface of the glass at one end (see Fig. 13).

 G-4.4 Prepare a total of eight samples (four controls without accessory and four test specimens with accessory).
-Cut a piece of accessory material approximately 6.4 × 51 × 6.4 mm and place it on the centre of the piece of glass as shown in Fig. 13.
+Cut a piece of accessory material approximately 6.4 mm × 51 mm × 6.4 mm and place it on the centre of the piece of glass as shown in Fig. 13.
 Both the reference sealant and the test sealant are tested in contact with the accessory.

 G-4.5 Apply a bead of the test sealant on one side of the accessory and a bead of translucent or light colour reference sealant along the other side of the accessory.
 Tool the sealant so that good contact with the glass occurs and the sealant is on top of the accessory.
 The thickness of the sealant on top of the accessory shall be approximately 3.2 mm.